Your IP:Unknown

 It’s best practice to send a follow-up message (usually an email of their transaction or a copy of their receipt) to a customer when they purchase an item or service, especially for online transactions.
 This gives them time to review the charge or dispute the transaction if it happens to be truly fraudulent.

-Should you be concerned about this type of fraud?
+Should enterprises and customers be concerned about friendly fraud?

-Insider Intelligence highlighted in 2022 the growing rate of friendly fraud incidents, which means that merchants need to take extra steps to verify legitimate purchases done through credit or debit cards.
+Chargeback911 highlighted in 2024 that friendly fraud has increased by nearly 20% over the last three years, which means that merchants need to take extra steps to verify legitimate purchases made through credit or debit cards.
 At the very least, they’ll need to communicate their terms of purchase and pricing more clearly to customers and invest in ways to protect themselves from credit fraud.

 Like what you’re reading?